 Bemos run on fixed routes, they aren’t really regulated and you won’t find much information online about any route.
 Sometimes to get from point A to B it is necessary to change van, this is where the whole thing gets quite confusing.
 However, it is fun trying to figure out this network.

 Between popular areas in Bali that are more spread out, shuttle buses run daily and are offered by most agencies.

 Cheap Bali Rentals

 Check out Kuta Scooter Rentals.
-This company offers well kept scooters which is usually hard to find in Bali.
+This company offers well-kept scooters which are usually hard to find in Bali.
 We had one of their scooters for 2 months and when we found a tyre worn out, they changed the bike to one that was brand new.